reinator/tutorial_metabarcoding/_pages/salsa.md

 Now I want you to download to your local machine the assembly Hi-C heatmaps for (i) prior and (ii) after scaffolding.

-1-) Opening the Hi-C heatmap at pretextview of your species contigs before they were scaffolded with Salsa2
+1-) Opening the Hi-C heatmap at pretextview of your species contigs **before** they were scaffolded with Salsa2

-The pre-scaffolding is a file that ends with \*.pretext and it is located in your species folder inside `before_salsa` directory (`~/Share/Data/<your_species>/salsa/before_salsa`).
+The pre-scaffolding is a file that ends with \*.pretext and it is located in your species shared directory at `~/Share/<species_id>_data/HiC/<species_id>.preScaf.pretext`.
 Also, the assembly pre-scaffolding will be in the same folder and is called <species_id>_hicanu.purged.polish.fa.

-2-) Opening the Hi-C heatmap with Juicebox of your species scaffolds after the contigs were scaffolded with Salsa2
+2-) Opening the Hi-C heatmap with Juicebox of your species scaffolds **after** the contigs were scaffolded with Salsa2

-The post-scaffolding will be in the `out.break.salsa` directory (`~/Share/Data/<your_species>/salsa/out.break.salsa`) and it is a file that ends in \*.hic.
+The post-scaffolding will be in the `out.break.salsa` directory (`~/Share/<species_id>_data/HiC/out.break.salsa/`) and it is a file that ends in \*.hic.
 The scaffolded assembly file is in the same folder and is called `scaffolds_FINAL.fasta`.
 Recapping: the .hic file and the `scaffolds_FINAL.fasta` are the same thing: just that the .hic file is the heatmap imaging representation of the multifasta file `scaffolds_FINAL.fasta`.

 Once you download the two files to your local computer, you are going to use the [pretextView](https://github.com/wtsi-hpag/PretextView/releases/tag/0.1.3) program to open the pre-scaffolding (\*.pretext) heatmap, and the [JuiceBox](https://www.aidenlab.org/juicebox/) program to open the post-scaffolding (\*.hic) heatmap.